 I am a co-organiser of Analysis and Design of Research Studies with Tanya Marchant, a core module for MSc students in the Faculty of Infectious Tropical Diseases.
 I also teach on a variety of modules for two Distance Learning MSc courses (Clinical Trials and Epidemiology) including Basic Statistics for Clinical Trials, Data Monitoring and Interim Analysis and Advanced Statistics Methods in Epidemiology.
 I have developed teaching materials and delivered lectures for short courses in Kenya and Uganda on statistical methods and clinical trials.

 I work mainly on research projects relating to trachoma and visceral leishmaniasis.
 My main interests lie in the design and analysis of cluster randomised trials of mass drug administration for control of neglected tropical diseases and multi-centre individually randomised trials of new treatments for visceral leishmaniasis.
 I also have experience in the design and analysis of large scale epidemiological studies.
-I am a co-investigator and statistician on two treatment trials of convalescent plasma for Ebola Virus Disease in Guinea (www.ebolatx.eu) and Sierra Leone.
+I was a co-investigator and statistician on two treatment trials of convalescent plasma for the treatment of Ebola Virus Disease in Guinea (www.ebolatx.eu) and Sierra Leone.